open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a set of Controllers that repesents the service's control interface.

   - Bound to a set of other Services upon which it depends.

-The binding is represented by a **Tenant** object, which also includes the means by which the two services connect.
-Current options include Public and Shared-Private.
+* **Tenant:** Represents a binding of a tenant service to a provider service, and so corresponds to the edges in a service dependency graph.
+Each Tenant object includes the means by which the two services connect in the data plane.
+Current objects include Public and Shared-Private.

 Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects and